alkaplan/OutreachExercise2011/README.md

-# Fork of CMS Outreach excercise from 2011
+# Fork of CMS Outreach exercise from 2011

 See the original readme [here](https://github.com/katilp/OutreachExercise2011)